yiibu/web-monetization/docs/the-present/what-is-web-monetization.md

 Publishers simply add the pointer to the [document head](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML) (or template) of each page that they want to monetize.
 If they are using a CMS, adding this pointer may require a new field, but popular CMSs such as WordPress [already support this](https://xrpcommunity.blog/coil-wordpress/).

+!!! note "Note"
+    This whitepaper is web monetized.
+If you're a Coil subscriber, I thank you for your contribution :pray:

 #### Isn’t there already a W3C approved Web payments API?

 There is.
 The W3C has ratified a [Payments API web standard](https://www.w3.org/TR/payment-request/) designed for scenarios where **a specific price has been expressed by a website**.
 In such a use case, that API’s role is to facilitate a smooth, secure, and consistent payment experience using traditional payment mechanisms such as credit cards, or on-device payment technologies that leverage these same mechanisms.